-- ▶ 5 feet wide, 20 feet long. - Appears to be an ordinary empty stone hallway. - Trap.
+- 5 feet wide, 20 feet long. - Appears to be an ordinary empty stone hallway. - Trap.
 There is a tripwire in the middle of the room.
 If walked through, the walls, floor, and ceiling of this hall magically become blindingly bright.
-All creatures within the room who can see must make a DC 20 Dexterity saving throw to avoid being blinded for 1 hour. - If the PCs try to wait out their blindness in the dungeon, 2d6 skeletons are teleported from the Secret Level to Room 17.
+All creatures within the room who can see must make a Demanding 21 AGI check to avoid becoming Blind for 1 hour. - If the PCs try to wait out their blindness in the dungeon, 2d6 skeletons are teleported from the Secret Level to Room 17.
 These skeletons immediately seek out the PCs.